Our Christian Vision

 Our Christian Values

 Our Christian values were chosen by children, staff and parents.
 We treat every child with the kindness, friendship and respect that they deserve as children of God.
 Our school community works tirelessly to ensure that every child is nurtured and enabled to flourish through our teaching and care.

 Our school is supported by Reverend Sally Gough and Reverend Joe Kinsella who also support the churches in the benefice; Thornton Dale, Allerston, Ebberston, Ellerburn and Wilton where some of our children live.

 Collective Worship is a very important time in our school day where we come together and celebrate our Christian values and school vision.
-Our Collective Worship is a time for reflection and discussion with the children about the theme of the week and each child has the time to share their thoughts and ideas.
+Our Collective Worship is a time for reflection and discussion with the children about the theme of the half term and each child has the time to share their thoughts and ideas.

 In Collective Worship, children are given the opportunity to praise God for the wonders of the world, to give thanks for God’s love and to learn about and celebrate the shared Christian values and vision which are the heartbeat of our school.

 Half termly themes are linked to Biblical teachings and the Global planner.
 Collective Worship also allows the children to look out of their own experiences and understand the half termly theme within the wider world following the windows, mirror and door concept which is adopted through the Roots and Fruits planning.